Best Loan Options in the Philippines: Compare Rates, Fees, and Terms

 Monthly Repayment – the amount you repay every month

 This is the amount you’ll pay each month.
-It includes both principal (the amount borrowed) and interest.
-Make sure to choose a monthly repayment amount you can fit within your budget.
+It includes both principal and interest.

 Interest Rate – the basic cost of the loan